GrandComicsDatabase/gcd-django/README.md

 ## Setting up a Development Environment

-Our Vagrant-setup needs updating !
-We used to recommend that you use [our Vagrant-based development environment](https://github.com/GrandComicsDatabase/gcd-django-vagrant-install), but it is not working any more and there is currently no one with the expertise to update it.
+We used to recommend that you use [our Docjer-based development environment](https://github.com/GrandComicsDatabase/gcd-django-docker).

-We are investigating a container based setup using docker, help in setting this up is appreciated.

 You can find manual instructions for various platforms in the docs directory [GCD Docs](https://github.com/GrandComicsDatabase/gcd-django/tree/beta/docs) but they aren't